maksymfritsak/test/index.md

-RAD: THE SWISS ARMY KNIFE FOR RADIOMICS EXTRACTION
+RAD: THE SWISS ARMY KNIFE FOR RADIOMICS
 ---
 # About RAD

-RAD is a tool developed to enhance research workflows by providing advanced data processing capabilities, particularly in the field of medical imaging.
+RAD is an open-source user-friendly "out of the box tool" for radiomics extraction from the clinical data, oriented on both zero-programming and programming-fluent users, developed at the Radiation Oncology department of the University Hospital Zurich.

 ---